maeinomatic/Sim-Racing-Arduino-Shifter/README.md

 for the arduino pro micro, the limit switch for the gears are to be connected as follows:

-NC pin of the switches to the pins 2-9 on the arduino COM pin of the switches to ground
+NC pin of the switches to the pins 2-9 on the arduino and COM pin of the switches to ground